Stretch Wrap vs Shrink Wrap - What's the Difference?

 Shrink Wrap Equipment

 Shrink film can be applied in a variety of ways, such as using heat guns, L bar sealers, and heat tunnels.
-A shrink wrap machine sealer closes the open ends of the shrink film, then the heat source applies heat to the material to shrink it down to the product.
+A shrink wrap machine closes the open ends of the shrink film, then the heat source applies heat to the material to shrink it down to the product.
 Low-output operations typically use heat guns or tabletop heat sealers while high-output productions use heat tunnels or L bar sealers.

 Stretch wrap and shrink wrap have different uses and cannot be used in place of each other.
 Stretch film wraps protect pallets of products for shipment and storage, while shrink film wraps protect consumer goods for storage and shelving.
 Contact our packaging specialists for assistance in selecting the right type of film for your packaging application.